Data Sources

 Ratings & Rankings

 Our 1-10 composite ratings are calculated by MySchoolScout using the data sources above.
-The formula weights Academic Performance (50%), Growth (20%), Equity (15%), and Environment (15%).
+The formula blends student growth, poverty-adjusted academic performance, and learning environment — plus college readiness for high schools — with weights that vary by school level.
+Equity data is shown for context but is not part of the composite.
 Rankings are computed within each state to ensure fair comparison across different state assessments.

 AI School Descriptions